Monday, June 13, 2011

 When I was in junior high school, the lunchline had a no-cutting rule.
 But this rule was routinely flouted, and friends would often let their friends cut in line.
 The problem got so bad that those of us who obeyed the rule would often have trouble finishing lunch in time.

 I realized something general about the situation, and I think it is a little bit of wisdom: unenforced rules are a punishment on people who obey rules.
 If you create a rule but don't enforce it, you are attacking those who are inclined to be on your side, and helping those who will get away with whatever they can.
-If this goes on to long, people will start to switch camps.
+If this goes on too long, people will start to switch camps.
 Far better not to have a rule at all, if you are unable to enforce it consistently.

 Rules just aren't worth it.